Kodok-ki/leong-building-makemore/README.md

   - E is the first letter of the name so we construct a context window of [0,0,0] aka [...] and append that to our input data/features and we append 5 (since E is encoded as 5) into our output data/labels.
   - Then we slide our context window along so that it becomes [0,0, 5]
   - Then we repeat this: the ‘a’ at the end of Emma has context window: [5, 13, 13] and output ‘a’.
 However, the last letter is actually the ‘end-character’ (‘.’) so we use 5 context windows for ‘E’, ‘m’, ‘m’, ‘a’, ‘.’
 Eventually, our neural net learns to establish probabilities for when these characters appear (and in the order that they do).
+  - The shape of our dataset then becomes ```number of letters across all names + number of words x block size```.
+The number of words is added to the first dimension because all words need to have an end-character added to the end of it (so that the neural network learns when a name finishes!)
   - Then we divide our dataset into the training set (80%), dev set and test/validation set.
 ### 3. Embedding our inputs
   -  Following the paper - A Neural Probabilistic Language Model 2003 Bengio et al., we create a matrix of random numbers that allows us to embed our input into vectors.